As told by Harrison’s mum, Tania in 2019

 Harrison was a difficult feeder from birth and at 10 weeks of age he was breathing very fast so I asked a close friend of mine who is medically trained to come over.
 We counted Harrison’s respiratory rate and work of breathing.
 Both were significant so we called an ambulance and Harrison was taken to hospital and put on oxygen.
 My friend saved Harrison’s life.
 He was working hard to breathe and had blue colouring around his eyes, nose and lips.
 It turned out he had caught a respiratory virus, the first of what would be many to come.

 We lived in and out of hospital, more in than out, for the first year of Harrison’s life.

 At 11 months old, Harrison had a lung biopsy and was found to have an interstitial lung disease.
 He has other medical issues as well so it was a rough start and has been a bumpy road with hospital as our second home and a bag always packed ‘just in case’.

-Harrison is now seven years old and I have called the ambulance more times than I can remember and I have seen my child struggling to breathe on many occasions.
+Harrison is now eight years old and I have called the ambulance more times than I can remember and I have seen my child struggling to breathe on many occasions.
 Harrison is now on oxygen during the day and on high flow oxygen at night.